 Whether English speakers are suffering from a poverty of the heart is largely a matter of who you ask.
 If anything, from the perspective of other countries, the United States is neck-deep in an overflow of “love.”

 That’s because “love” is a catch-all term we use to describe our feelings toward doughnuts and soulmates alike — as well as friends, family members, celebrity crushes, a GIF we saw on Twitter, and the fashion choices of someone we just shook hands with for the first time.
 Some say this cheapens, or devalues, the meaning of the word.
 Others say you can never have too much.

-A 2006 study found that international students in the United States said “I love you” less frequently than their American counterparts, and a 2010 study found that “I love you” was expressed more often by U.S. couples than German ones.
-The researchers of the latter study pointed out that aside from our tendency to use “love” to mean many different things, the U.S. was also shaped by the free-love hippie ideals of the 1960s and various other movements encouraging more emotional openness.
+One study found that international students said “I love you” more frequently in English than they did in their native language, and another study found that “I love you” was expressed more often by American couples than German ones.
+The researchers of the latter study pointed out that aside from our tendency to use “love” to mean many different things, the United States was also shaped by the free-love hippie ideals of the 1960s and various other movements encouraging more emotional openness.